Codecademy/docs/content/html/concepts/tags/terms/i/i.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<i>` tag is used to set off HTML text, indicating idiomatic expressions, technical terms, taxonomical designations and so on.
-Typically this is illustrated by desplying the text in italics.
+Typically this is illustrated by displaying the text in italics.

+**Note:** While historically this tag was used to italicize text, it should now be avoided for solely styling text.
+Modern best practice to use [CSS](https://www.codecademy.com/resources/docs/css) for text formatting.
+The CSS element used to italicize text is [`font-style`](https://www.codecademy.com/resources/docs/css/typography/font-style).

 ## Syntax